-- Preheat the oven to 170c. and line a baking tray with greaseproof paper.
+Meanwhile, preheat the oven to 160c / 140c (fan) and line a baking tray with parchment paper.

 Once the dough is chilled, roll out to approximately ½ cm thickness and cut into shapes.
 Place on the baking sheet, sprinkle with a little extra sugar and bake for 12-15 minutes until golden brown at the edges, turning half way through to ensure even baking.